VegaDeftwing/OpGuidesHugoSrc/content/Engineering/33-aiml.md

 # Chapter 33 - Fine, I'll talk about AI

-## Machine Learning

 {{< tip >}}

-This chapter is very much a work in progress, as such the math on this page will not render correctly until I fix it for the static site generator this site uses.
+This chapter is very much a work in progress, and is really more of just a list of topics despite how much content there appears to be

 {{< /tip >}}

+## Machine Learning?

 You've used it today.
 ML is used for search engines, social media feed order (the almighty Algorithm), and predictive text systems.